symfony/symfony-docs/cookbook/profiler/matchers.rst

 The Symfony profiler is only activated in the development environment to not hurt your application performance.
 However, sometimes it may be useful to conditionally enable the profiler in the production environment to assist you in hard to debug issues.
-This behavior is implemented with the **Request Matchers** defined by Symfony.
+This behavior is implemented with the **Request Matchers**.

 Using the built-in Matcher
 --------------------------

-A Request Matcher is a class that compares a pre-defined set of checks against a given ``Request`` instance.
-Symfony provides a built-in :class:`built-in matcher <Symfony\\Component\\HttpFoundation\\RequestMatcher>` which matches paths and IPs.
+A Request Matcher is a class that checks whether a given ``Request`` instance matches a set of conditions.
+Symfony provides a :class:`built-in matcher <Symfony\\Component\\HttpFoundation\\RequestMatcher>` which matches paths and IPs.
 For example, if you want to only show the profiler when accessing the page with the ``168.0.0.1`` IP, then you can use this